Barack Obama religion conspiracy theories

 Allegations that Barack Obama secretly practices Islam, or that he is the antichrist of Christian eschatology, or covertly holds some other esoteric religious position, have been suggested since he campaigned for the U.S. Senate in 2004 and proliferated after his election as President of the United States in 2008.
 As with conspiracy theories surrounding his citizenship status, the claims are promoted by various political opponents, with American bloggers and conservative talk radio hosts particularly promoting the theories.

 Belief in these claims in the public sphere endured and, in some cases, even expanded during Obama's presidency according to the Pew Research Center, with 17% of Americans (including one third of conservative Republicans) believing him to be a Muslim in a 2012 poll.

 Obama practices Protestant Christianity.
-Obama attended Black churches while in his twenties.
+He attended Black churches while in his twenties.
 From 1992 until 2008, he was a member of the Trinity United Church of Christ—a Reformed denomination.
 Obama left it in the wake of the Jeremiah Wright controversy.
 Since then, he has attended various Protestant churches, including Baptist, Methodist, and Episcopalian churches.

 Background

-In the political culture of the United States, mythologies of nativism and the immigrant identity of most citizens have often been in tension.
+In the political culture of the United States, mythologies of nativism and the immigrant identity of many citizens have often been in tension.
 The constitution contains a natural-born-citizen clause stating that any person born subsequent to the founding of the United States must be a "natural born Citizen" to be eligible to hold the office of president.

 As a result of the absence of a clear definition of a "natural born Citizen", a history developed of claims against presidents and presidential candidates asserting that citizenship of other nations held in addition to US citizenship, or aspects of ethnicity or religion, made them constitutionally unqualified to hold the office.
-Anti-Semitic pamphleteer Robert Edward Edmondson published Roosevelt's Jewish Ancestry—"He Is Not One Of Us!" in 1939 in support of existing propaganda concerning president Franklin D. Roosevelt's religion and heritage and Roy Zachary, a leader of the Silver Legion of America, linked Roosevelt to the Crypto-Judaism of sixteenth-century Spain in public speeches.
+Anti-Semitic pamphleteer Robert Edward Edmondson published Roosevelt's Jewish Ancestry—"He Is Not One Of Us!" in 1939 in support of existing propaganda concerning President Franklin D. Roosevelt's religion and heritage and Roy Zachary, a leader of the Silver Legion of America, linked Roosevelt to the Crypto-Judaism of sixteenth-century Spain in public speeches.

 Nazi German caricatures of Roosevelt also depicted him as Jewish.
 In the twenty-first century, similar approaches were developed for Barack Obama and Islam.